Samarth-2561/LinkedIn-ConnectBot/README.md

 ## Overview

-LinkedIn Bot Scrapper is an automation tool designed to scrape company profiles from a list, enable notifications on their pages, and automatically send invitations to your connections.
+LinkedIn ConnectBot is an automation tool designed to scrape company profiles from a list, enable notifications on their pages, and automatically send invitations to your connections.
 It helps manage your LinkedIn connections and interactions more efficiently by automating repetitive tasks.

 ## Features